mankah/Project-2/README.md

 ## Conclusions
 The average home price in King County is $540,297, with an average price per square foot of $264.
 Using this square foot price to predict each house price (a commonly used benchmark) produces a RMSE of $262,267.
 In order to be useful, our model needs to perform better than this.
+Every one of our nine models does this, so based on this metric our model(s) would be useful to the appraisal company.
+Model 9 gives the lowest RMSE and just over $100k, though we suspect that there is some overfitting due to discrepancies between R2 scores for the train and test data.
+Model 6 is our best non-polynomic model with an RMSE of around $120k, so that is a good option.
+Overall, we are willing to accept the overfitting in Model 9 and adopt it for recommendation to the appraisal company.

 ## For More Information